ACM-CCS-2026/CfP/cfp.md

 2. Present experimental results derived from an implementation.
 3. Propose a new benchmark, dataset, or data collection methodology.

-If reviewers determine that a central contribution cannot be properly evaluated without accessing artifacts that are neither provided nor convincingly justified in the Open Science appendix, the paper may be rejected.
+If reviewers determine that a central contribution cannot be properly evaluated without accessing artifacts that are neither provided nor convincingly justified in the Open Science appendix (as required by the __Open Science Policy__), the paper may be rejected

 All artifacts will be treated with the same strict confidentiality as the manuscript.
 Access is restricted to the assigned PC members, who may use artifacts **only** for the purpose of evaluating the paper.
 Any unauthorized use, sharing, or downloading for personal or professional purposes constitutes a serious ethical violation and may result in removal from the PC and additional sanctions (such as bans on future service or submissions).

 To preserve anonymity in the double-blind review process:

-- Authors **must** host artifacts on anonymous hosting services (e.g., <https://anonymous.4open.science>) that do not record identifying access logs (such as reviewer IP addresses).
+- Authors **should use** host artifacts on anonymous hosting services (e.g., <https://anonymous.4open.science>) that do not record identifying access logs (such as reviewer IP addresses).
-- General-purpose platforms like Zenodo, Figshare, or non-anonymized GitHub repositories do **not** provide sufficient anonymization and must not be used for submission-time hosting.
+- Authors are discouraged to use general-purpose platforms like Zenodo, Figshare, or non-anonymized GitHub repositories as their default usage does not provide sufficient anonymization for double-blind review; whenever used, it is the sole responsibility of the authors to ensure that their artifacts do not break anonymity.
 - Anonymous URLs should be included directly in the submitted paper (e.g., in the Open Science appendix), not entered separately into the submission system.

 For large artifacts that cannot feasibly be hosted anonymously (e.g., datasets > 1 GB), authors may provide a representative subset (such as a “toy” or validation dataset) sufficient to verify the methodology and core claims.
 In these cases, the Open Science appendix must explain why the full artifact cannot be shared anonymously and describe how the subset preserves the integrity and representativeness of the evaluation.